userdehghani/rescue-checklist/README.md

 - [ ] Contact with friends with jokes, memes, ...

 - [ ] Hug and Hug and HuuuuG. (earth wire)

+- [ ] Journal the routins, struggles, gratitude, goals, etc in notion. (full-screen, turn on 'do not disturb', dark mode)

+- [ ] care about the environment as small as a glass of water on the table.